 Selecting a Hospice Provider

-If you or someone close to you has just received a diagnosis, or you have been living with a serious health issue for some time, it may be helpful to stop and think about the following: Are there aspects about your (or your loved one’s) condition that you don’t understand?
-Does the medical team explain…
+If you or someone close to you has just received a diagnosis, or you have been living with a serious health issue for some time, it may be helpful to stop and think about the following: Make a List of Your Questions.
+Some of your questions may be answered as you read information provided here.…

 Adults with serious illness often live with physical and emotional pain.
 Palliative care is specialized medical care that helps to manage patient symptoms and focuses on improving the quality of life for both the patient and their family.
 The palliative care team works with the individual’s current doctors to enhance patient care.
 Working with the…